 Young journalists between 18 and 26 years from Europe can apply by submitting their applications in English.
 The application form includes a project proposal, a CV and a letter of motivation.
 Only applications in English are taken into consideration.
 Please consider that you will continue to work on the project you presented in your application.
 Applicants selected in the Round I will be invited to a Skype interview.
 The organisers cover travel and accommodation costs for all participants selected as a result of two rounds.

 Please write your project proposal according to the following instructions:

 Shortly present your own project in digital journalism.
 Make sure to explain how your idea could introduce new or develop existing innovative means of media storytelling.
 The narratives could be based on, but not limited to, graphic design solutions, IT solutions, user interface, social media and smartphone applications, big data analysis, interactive websites features.
 Be specific in the platforms that could implement your project idea.
 (6.000 characters maximum, including spaces).

 Please send your application by 01 July 2019, midnight to firstname.lastname@example.org.

 The M100YEJ is an initiative of the City of Potsdam and Potsdam Media International e.V..
 It is supported by the Federal Press Office, the Friedrich Naumann Foundation, and the National Endowment for Democracy.
-Cooperation Partners are the European Youth Press, heyfilm, MIZ Babelsberg, Telefonica and Orange Magazine.
+Cooperation Partners are the European Youth Press, heyfilm, MIZ Babelsberg, Telefonica, Orange Magazine and International Alumni Center.